statnett/linerate/README.md

 # Overview

 A package containing functionality to compute ampacity line ratings for overhead lines.
-Currently, the package only contains equations from CIGRE TB 601.
+The package contains equations from CIGRE TB 601, CIGRE TB 207 and IEEE738.

 ## Installation